Stripe Atlas vs Firstbase vs DIY: What's Included

 The coverage gap analysis

 Formation is entity creation: a state filing, an EIN, a registered agent, a basic governance document.
-This is the portion that Stripe Atlas, Firstbase, and DIY all accomplish — with varying degrees of convenience and bundled services.
+Atlas, Firstbase, and DIY all accomplish this with varying degrees of convenience.

 Formation covers roughly 20% of what a cross-border solo founder's structural position requires.
-The entity is created.
-The remaining 80% — the tax residency analysis, the reporting obligations, the PE assessment, the compliance calendar, the transfer pricing documentation — is not addressed by any formation service.
-That 80% is invisible to the founder unless they go looking for it.
+The remaining 80% — tax residency analysis, reporting obligations, PE assessment, compliance calendar, transfer pricing documentation — no formation service touches it.
+And that 80% is invisible unless you go looking for it.

 When DIY becomes structural risk

-Here is the structural paradox: DIY formation is functionally equivalent to Stripe Atlas and Firstbase in terms of what is created.
-The state filing is the same.
-The EIN is the same.
-The entity that results is the same legal construct.
+Here is the paradox: DIY formation is functionally equivalent to Stripe Atlas and Firstbase in terms of what gets created.
+Same state filing.
+Same EIN.
+Same legal construct.

-A founder who uses Stripe Atlas receives an entity through a polished, end-to-end process.
-The experience communicates completeness.
-The founder receives confirmation emails, onboarding guides, and access to a bank account.
-The implicit signal is: you are set up.
+A founder who uses Stripe Atlas walks through a polished, end-to-end process.
+Confirmation emails, onboarding guides, a bank account waiting.
+The implicit signal: you're set up.

-A founder who does DIY knows exactly what they did — they filed the paperwork.
-Nothing in the process suggests that anything beyond the filing has been handled.
-There is no onboarding flow that communicates completeness.
+A founder who does DIY knows exactly what they did — they filed paperwork.
+Nothing in the process pretends otherwise.

-The structural observation is that the formation service that creates the strongest sense of completeness carries a specific risk: the founder stops looking for gaps.
+I've seen this play out repeatedly.
+The formation service that creates the strongest sense of completeness carries the highest risk.
 The entity exists, the bank account works, revenue flows in.
-The tax residency question, the FBAR obligation, the PE exposure — these remain unexamined not because they are unimportant, but because the formation experience suggested they were covered.
+The tax residency question, the FBAR obligation, the PE exposure — all unexamined, not because they're unimportant, but because the onboarding experience suggested they were covered.

 Get structural patterns other founders miss